The Caffé Giubbe Rosse Returns to Florence

 The Giubbe Rosse also became the birthplace of several influential publications, including Lacerba, La Voce, Il Selvaggi, Solaria and Campo di Marte; the latter two were founded at the cafe, in 1926 and 1938, respectively.
 During the Second World War, Caffè Giubbe Rosse was commandeered by American troops who made it their headquarters and it was not until 1947 that the café reopened.
 In more recent years, the Caffè has also become the place of origin of the magazine Il Portolano.

-Notable literary personalities who frequented the Giubbe Rosse also include Eugenio Montale, Elio Vittorini, Umberto Saba, Dino Campana, Giovanni Papini, Aldo Palezzeschi and Tommaso Landolfi, while also welcoming young Florentine painters such as Ottone Rosai and Primo Conti.
+Notable literary personalities who frequented the Giubbe Rosse include Eugenio Montale, Elio Vittorini, Umberto Saba, Dino Campana, Giovanni Papini, Aldo Palezzeschi and Tommaso Landolfi, while also welcoming young Florentine painters such as Ottone Rosai and Primo Conti.

-Most recently the Caffè Giubbe Rosse closed in December 2018, however, Scudieri International Srl. took over the management of the business in 2019.
-Originally the reopening of the cafe was expected for Spring 2020 but, of course, the pandemic disrupted these plans.
+Most recently the Caffè Giubbe Rosse closed in December 2018, and Scudieri International Srl. took over the management of the business in 2019.
+Originally the reopening of the café was expected for Spring 2020 but, of course, the pandemic disrupted these plans.
 As a result, five years after the change of management, Caffè Giubbe Rosse has reopened following renovations of the wood interior, the decor, and light fixtures, with original features, like the stained glass windows in the back room, which have been left in their beautiful original state.